-Associate Vice President for Educational Outreach and International Programs, Senior Associate to the President for Special Initiatives
+Associate Vice President for Educational Outreach and International Programs, Senior Associate to the President for Special Initiatives and Interim Associate Provost for Enrollment Management

 (313) 577-8968 (Rebecca Journigan)